Skip to content

 BitsPropertyValid valuesDescription

-🟪RotationID[1..24]The RotationID specifies the rotation of the voxel as one of the 24 box rotations.
+๐ŸŸชRotation ID[1..24]Identifies the voxel rotation using one of the 24 box rotations.

-To enable RLE an encoded flag is needed to indicate that the next voxel is repeated x times:
+Run-length encoding uses a special flag value to indicate that the next voxel value is repeated multiple times:

-The following code samples are intended to demonstrate the encoding/decoding of voxels and voxel data.
+The following examples show the basic principles of decoding voxels and encoding or decoding voxel grid data.

 c